vectara/vectara-answer/README.md

 ## About

 Vectara Answer is a sample app for [Vectara](https://vectara.com/)-powered Summarized Semantic Search with advanced configuration options.
-For more user interface options and a simpler codebase, use [Create-UI](https://github.com/vectara/create-ui).

 For examples of what you can build with Vectara Answer, check out [Ask News](https://asknews.demo.vectara.com) and [LegalAid](https://legalaid.demo.vectara.com).

+**Note:** For more user interface options and a simpler codebase, use [Create-UI](https://github.com/vectara/create-ui).

 > [!TIP]
 >